What is the Doge Mining and Doge Miner?

 Cons:

-Less control and transparency.
+Less control and transparency

-Step-by-Step Doge Mining Guide
+Step-by-Step Dogecoin Mining Guide

 Step 1: Acquire a Scrypt ASIC Miner